study-ORCATech-cloud/git-labs/LAB06-Clone-And-Push/README.md

 # LAB06 - Clone & Push

 This lab teaches you how to work with remote repositories by cloning them and pushing changes back to GitHub or other Git servers.
-It’s your first hands-on step into remote collaboration.
+It's your first hands-on step into remote collaboration.

 ---